contefranz/OpTop/AUDIT.md

 ## Deferred

+- **Null calibration for Test 1 (planned, dedicated release).** The χ² reference of Eq.
+(8) is a yardstick, not an exact null law: the classical Pearson asymptotics require the statistic to be scaled by the document *length* `N_j` (counts), whereas Eq.
+(8) works on proportions scaled by the bin count `P_j + 1` — a per-document scale gap of roughly `N_j / (P_j + 1)` — and the expected probabilities are estimated by VEM from the same data.
+  Hence the saturated p-values documented in `?optimal_topic`.
+Proposal, in order of preference:
+  1. **Parametric bootstrap null**: simulate M corpora from the fitted K-model (each document multinomial of its own length with probabilities `I^K_j`), recompute the statistic per replicate, report empirical p-values.
+Conditional on the fitted Θ, Φ (refitting per replicate would be the exact but brutal double bootstrap); makes `alpha` a true Type-I error rate under that conditional null.
+Cheap with the blocked core;
+     embarrassingly parallel.
+Sketch: `optimal_topic(..., calibrate =
+     "bootstrap", n_boot = 200)` or a standalone `optop_calibrate()`.
+  2. **Moment-matched reference**: analytic null mean/variance of each document's Pearson-on-proportions term under multinomial sampling, matched to a scaled chi-square a·χ²_b (Satterthwaite).
+No simulation;
+     corrects the scale gap; less exact.
+  3. **Count-based statistic option**: the orthodox Pearson on counts (O = N_j·d, E = N_j·I), for which χ²_{P_j} is the textbook asymptotic —
+     a different statistic than the published Eq.
+(8), so an alternative alongside it, not a replacement.

 - **OpenMP over the document loop.** Correct parallelization axis, but only worth adding after the `gemm` rewrite is benchmarked: it requires a `src/Makevars` with `$(SHLIB_OPENMP_CXXFLAGS)` and keeping